Jump to: What does BU mean? | Are All coins BU? | FAQs

-Obtaining a perfect or near perfect bullion coin could be done by purchasing a graded coin—only a select few bullion coins grade out at a perfect MS70.
+Obtaining a perfect or near-perfect uncirculated bullion coin could be done by purchasing a graded coin—only a select few bullion coins grade out at a perfect MS70.
 Graded coins are carefully inspected by a 3rd party professional grading service like NGC or PCGS.
-This is because as coins are minted, processed and transited, they can pick up small knicks, scratches, or blemishes.
-This is normal and will be more common in older coins.
+This is because as coins are minted, processed, and transited, they can pick up small knicks, scratches, or blemishes.
+This is normal and will be more common in older circulating coins.

 For investors looking for bullion BU coins specifically, they should only purchase the "current" year of the coin they want to purchase.
 This will give them the greatest possibility of getting BU bullion coins delivered to them.
 For these investors, we created our MintCertified™ Program.

 Investors looking for even higher grade collector coin perfection would likely be most satisfied with graded bullion coins.

 Coin grading is a service provided by companies such as PCGS (Professional Coin Grading Service) or NGC (Numismatic Guaranty Company) that evaluates a coin’s condition (including shine and relief form), historical and collectible value, and attributes an average price for that specimen according to a grading scale.
 It is an important aspect of the numismatic community.

 If you want to find out more you can read our article on how to get a coin graded.